Silvanite/brandenburg/README.md

 1. Run the tests: `./vendor/bin/phpunit`
 1. Push to the branch: `git push origin my-new-feature`
 1. Submit a pull request

+## Support

+If you require any support please contact me on [Twitter](https://twitter.com/m2de_io) or open an issue on this repository.

 ## License